cloudfoundry/cf-k8s-networking/doc/managing-certificates-for-application-ingress.md

 _Note: This can be either a wildcard cert or a cert for a single domain._

-2. Add new server in the edge Istio gateway object in cf-workloads, e.g.
+2. Add a new entry under `spec.servers` to the [Istio `Gateway`](https://istio.io/docs/reference/config/networking/gateway/) object in the namespace that your apps are running in.
+This is `cf-workloads` by default.
+So, to add configuration for `'*.apps.example.com'` you would need to add this entry to the `spec.servers` array:
 ```
 - hosts:
   # the host from your certificate